exyte/Chat/README.md

 ```
 `messageMenuAction`'s parameters:
 - `selectedMenuAction` - action selected by the user from the menu.
 NOTE: when declaring this variable, specify its type (your custom descendant of MessageMenuAction) explicitly
-- `defaultActionClosure` - a closure taking a case of default implementation of MessageMenuAction which provides simple actions handlers; you call this closure passing the selected message and choosing one of the default actions if you need them; or you can write a custom implementation for all your actions, in that case just ignore this closure
+- `defaultActionClosure` - a closure taking a case of default implementation of MessageMenuAction which provides simple actions handlers; you call this closure passing the selected message and choosing one of the default actions (.reply, .edit) if you need them; or you can write a custom implementation for all your actions, in that case just ignore this closure
 - `message` - message for which the menu is displayed

 When implementing your own `MessageMenuActionClosure`, write a switch statement passing through all the cases of your `MessageMenuAction`, inside each case write your own action handler, or call the default one.
 NOTE: not all default actions work out of the box - e.g. for `.edit` you'll still need to provide a closure to save the edited text on your BE.
 Please see CommentsExampleView in ChatExample project for MessageMenuActionClosure usage example.